salesforce/lwc-rfcs/text/0000-scoped-slots-light-dom.md

 </x-list>
 ```

-This approach is quite similar to the one explained above with the main advantage the template contains the scoped slot definition.
+This approach is quite similar to the one explained above with the main advantage that the template contains the scoped slot definition.
 This approach allows the scoped slot to reference properties on its original component.

 However, this approach introduces new issues.
 Since the scoped slot is rendered in the <x-list> shadow tree, the <x-list> shadow tree styles are applied to the rendered content.
 This approach also breaks shadow DOM encapsulation because event handlers attached to the scoped slot will be invoked on elements that are rendered in another shadow tree.

 * *Approach #2: One named slot for each scoped slot item.*

-Instead of rendering the scoped slot content in the <x-list> shadow tree, the scope slot is rendered in its light DOM
+Instead of rendering the scoped slot content in the <x-list> shadow tree, the scoped slot is rendered in its light DOM
 and named slots are generated in the shadow tree.
 The named slots are then matched with the scoped slot content by
 applying the slot attribute.
 [Example](https://gist.github.com/pmdartus/cd490a82617e025a2e73f79f7f9888b3#file-declarative-html)